Global climate policy: Why 2021 is the 'biggest year ever' | DW | 03.02.2021

 "And we also need governments to encourage and incentivize the private sector to step up," Cleetus pointed out.
 "Auto manufacturer General Motors has already made an ambitious announcement to make [most of] its vehicles electric by 2035."

-"We have to make sure we are investing in a fair transition for these communities — and this is just as much of an issue in countries like Germany or China," Cleetus added.
+"We have to make sure we are investing in a fair transition for these communities — and this is just as much of an issue in countries like Germany or China," he added.

 While the US and the EU are single-handedly responsible for a great deal of the world's emissions, domestic green policies alone will not go far enough in tackling the global crisis.